Richdigital2021/portfolio/README.md

 ## Overview

-This is a personal portfolio website for **Richard Akintunde**, showcasing skills, projects, education, and interests in web development, software testing, and automation.
+This personal portfolio website for **Richard Akintunde** showcases skills, projects, education, and interests in web development, software testing, and automation.
 The website is fully responsive, providing an interactive and engaging experience.

 ## Technologies Used